How to Uninstall Default Apps on Mac

 note

 Be extremely cautious when using Terminal commands to uninstall built-in apps on Mac.
 Wrong commands may cause data loss.
-Still, deleting system apps or files can cause system issues, so you should not do this unless you have to.
-Back up your important data before you take action.
+What's worse, deleting system apps or files can cause system issues.
+You shouldn't do this unless you have to.
+The best practice is backing up your important data before you take action.

 Why Does Apple Prevent Users from Uninstalling Default Apps on Mac?

 Built-in applications are considered part of the system.
-Apple uses SIP (System Integrity Protection) technology to prevent users from deleting built-in applications on their Mac to protect the integrity of macOS.
+Apple uses SIP (System Integrity Protection) technology to prevent users from deleting built-in applications on their Mac.

 Uninstalling some Apple default apps from your Mac may cause system issues and make your computer work abnormally.
 Still, you won't be able to reinstall those apps after uninstalling them.
 If your Mac crashes after removing a built-in app, you may need to reinstall macOS or reset your Mac to factory settings.
-It's worth noting that this may cause data loss, and you should never delete important system apps.
+It’s worth noting that this may cause data loss, so it’s best not to delete any important system apps.

 If you want to free up more space on your Mac, try other ways than uninstalling preinstalled apps.